fossasia/star-me/README.md

 Paste the script by pressing <kbd>ctrl</kbd>+<kbd>V</kbd> if you are on Windows or if you are on macOS press <kbd>⌘</kbd>+<kbd>V</kbd>.

 Then hit <kbd>return</kbd> / <kbd>Enter</kbd>.

+## 6. Wait until the script is finished
+The script needs to run a few minutes.
+At the end it will display "Finally Over ;-)".
+Ensure it runs until the end.